 Azusa Pacific University is a comprehensive, evangelical, Christian university located 26 miles northeast of Los Angeles, California.
 A leader in the Council for Christian Colleges & Universities, APU is committed to excellence in Christ-centered higher education.
-Offering more than 100 associate's, bachelor's, master's, and doctoral programs on campus, online, and at five regional locations across Southern California, APU continues to be recognized annually as one of America's Best Colleges by U.S. News & World Report.
+Offering more than 150 bachelor's, master's, and doctoral programs on campus, online, and at several regional locations across Southern California, APU continues to be recognized annually as one of America's Best Colleges by U.S. News & World Report.

-The Azusa Pacific University Department of Campus Safety prepares this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act.
-All policy statements contained in this report apply to all APU campuses, unless specified otherwise.
-Including these six regional locations:
+The Azusa Pacific University Department of Campus Safety prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+All policy statements contained in this report apply to all APU campuses unless specified otherwise.
+Including these regional locations:

 - 1. Orange County Regional Campus

 - 2. Inland Empire Regional Campus

 - 3. Murrieta Regional Campus

 - 4. San Diego Regional Campus

 - 5. High Desert Regional Campus

-- 6. Los Angeles Regional Site (No longer used starting Fall 2022)

-The information contained in the 2022 Annual Security Safety and Fire Safety Report is provided to members of the Azusa Pacific University campus community in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The Department of Campus Safety gathers statistical crime data from its own campus safety records and information provided by Student Affairs (undergraduate and graduate), Human Resources, designated Campus Security Authorities, and local law enforcement agencies.
+The information contained in the 2023 Annual Security Safety and Fire Safety Report is provided to members of the Azusa Pacific University campus community in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+The Department of Campus Safety gathers statistical crime data from its own campus safety records and information provided by Student Affairs (undergraduate and graduate), Human Resources, designated campus security authorities, and local law enforcement agencies.
 These specific and reportable crime statistics pertain to on campus, on-campus residential facilites (subset of on campus), certain off-campus buildings or property owned or controlled by Azusa Pacific University, and public property within or immediately adjacent to and accessible from the campus.